carla-simulator/carla/Docs/map_customization.md

   - CameraPostProcessParameters.AutoExposureMaxBrightness: defines the maximum brightness the autoexposure will count as right in the final image.
   - CameraPostProcessParameters.AutoExposureBias: Darkens or brightens the final image towards a defined bias.

-You can have as many different configurations saved in the project as you want and choose the configuration to aply while on the build, through the [settings file](carla_settings.md); or in the editor while building the level or testing.
+You can have as many different configurations saved in the project as you want and choose the configuration to apply while on the build, through the [settings file](carla_settings.md); or in the editor while building the level or testing.